MobilePayDev/MobilePay-Online/README.md

 ### How to call the Online APIs in production
 Same guide as above, but use this url https://developer.mobilepay.dk and use the PublicKeyId for production.

-### How to test MobilePay Online in SandBox
-1. You will need a special version of the MobilePay App for the SandBox environment.
-A link to it can be requested from MobilePay Support.
-2. MobilePay Support will send a Phonenumber and Password, which can be used for login to the App in SandBox.
-3. If you need more cards to test on, they can be requested by MobilePay Support.